 Ketone: Normally, no ketones are present in urine.
-Detectable levels of ketone may occur in urine during physiological stress conditions such as fasting, pregnancy, and frequent strenuous exercise.6-8 In starvation diets, or in other abnormal carbohydrate metabolism situation, ketones appear in the urine in excessively large amounts before serum ketones are elevated.9 pH: newborn: 5-7 thereafter: 4.5-8 average: 6.3
+Detectable levels of ketone may occur in urine during physiological stress conditions such as fasting, pregnancy, and frequent strenuous exercise.
+6-8 In starvation diets, or in other abnormal carbohydrate metabolism situation, ketones appear in the urine in excessively large amounts before serum ketones are elevated.

 Specific Gravity: Random urine may vary in specific gravity from 1.003-1.040+.
-Twenty-four hour urine from normal adults with normal diets and normal fluid intake will have a specific gravity of 0.016-1.02210 in severe renal damage the specific gravity is fixed at 1.010, the value of the glomerular filtrate.
+Twenty-four hour urine from normal adults with normal diets and normal fluid intake will have a specific gravity of 0.016-1.022 in severe renal damage the specific gravity is fixed at 1.010, the value of the glomerular filtrate.